Next year, the Oxford University Press will publish a new

 What will it mean for future economic conditions?

-How will the U.S. need to change its economic model to adjust for higher savings and less spending?
+How will the U.S. need to change its economic model to

 Again, the word “deleverage” comes to mind.